ChaseWiederstein/Steepest-Descent-and-Conjugate-Gradient-Methods-/README.md

 # README: Analysis of Preconditioned Steepest Descent and Preconditioned Conjugate Gradient Methods

 ## Executive Summary
 This paper explores the differences between two fundamental algorithms—Preconditioned Steepest Descent (PSD) and Preconditioned Conjugate Gradient (PCG)—which are crucial for efficiently solving large-scale linear systems and optimization problems across various domains, including machine learning and scientific computing.
-The study focuses on an \( n \\times n \) symmetric positive definite (SPD) matrix \( A \) and evaluates the effectiveness of three preconditioners: the identity, Jacobi, and symmetric Gauss-Seidel.
+The study focuses on an ```math \( n \\times n \) ``` symmetric positive definite (SPD) matrix \( A \) and evaluates the effectiveness of three preconditioners: the identity, Jacobi, and symmetric Gauss-Seidel.
 Results are presented for matrix sizes \( n = 20 \) and \( n = 200 \), with a focus on performance metrics such as convergence speed and error analysis.

 ## Key Sections
 1. **Description of the Algorithms and Implementation**: